punkave/jquery-rest-admin/README.md

 `options.rank` should accept an `order` parameter (an array of IDs of objects, in the desired sorting order) and an `options` argument.
 Invoke `options.success` if all goes well.
 Invoke `options.error` if all does not go well.

 "What if I just want to update an array of objects on the browser side and I don't care about storage in a backend somewhere?"
 Just set `options.local` to true and make sure you pass in the initial array of objects as `options.data`.
 Your `options.data` array will be updated in place, so that you can inspect it at any time and find the latest edits are present.
-(TODO: provide events to make it apparent that edits have occurred.)

 Adding and Customizing Types
 ============================